remix-run/remix-website/data/posts/fog-of-war.md

   - Matt Brophy
 ---

-Remix is built to ensure your applications are performant by default.
-With the new [Fog of War][remix-fog-of-war][^1] feature, we're ensuring this is the case no matter the size of your application.
+Remix is designed to make your application performant by default.
+Our latest feature, [Fog of War][remix-fog-of-war][^1], ensures your application stays performant no matter how much it grows.

-[^1]: The Fog of War feature was released behind an `unstable` flag in Remix [v2.10][remix-2-10] for early beta testing - we hope to stabilize it in an upcoming release
+[^1]: The Fog of War feature was released behind an `unstable` flag in Remix [v2.10][remix-2-10] for early beta testing—we hope to stabilize it in an upcoming release

-## Background
+## How Remix makes fetch(es) happen

-Remix has always been mostly a compiler and server-runtime on top of React Router aimed at giving you the idiomatic and performant way we'd have written a React Router SSR app.
+Remix has primarily been a compiler and server-runtime on top of React Router aimed at giving you the idiomatic and performant way we would have written a React Router SSR app.
 Could you build your own React Router SSR application without using Remix?
 Absolutely!
-However, to get the same kind of performance optimizations, you'd very likely end up writing your own compiler and server-runtime mimicking a lot of the optimizations Remix has built-in.
+However, to get the same kind of performance optimizations, you'd very likely end up writing your own compiler and server-runtime, mimicking a lot of the optimizations Remix has built-in.

 Most of these Remix optimizations share a common goal of eliminating network waterfalls.

 In order to avoid "render then fetch" waterfalls, Remix [decouples rendering from fetching][when-to-fetch] (see also: [Remixing React Router][remixing-rr]).
-In order to do this, Remix needs to know your route tree up front so that when a link is clicked - it can kick off the data fetches and download the route modules in parallel.
-This results in an inverted and more performant approach of "fetch then render" (or "fetch while render" if you're [streaming data][streaming]).
+In order to do this, Remix needs to know your route tree up front so it can kick off the data fetches and download the route modules in parallel whenever a link is clicked.
+This results in the inverted and more performant approach of "fetch then render" (or "fetch while render" if you're [streaming data][streaming]).

 In a "render then fetch" world, your application needs to download the route implementation, then render the component, which would kick off the data fetches - causing a waterfall: